josepharceneaux/ecs-stuff/push_campaign_service/README.md

 ```

 ### Schedule a Campaign
-In first step, you created a campaign draft but you need to schedule it to send it to
+Firstly, you create a campaign draft (possibly in UI) but you need to schedule it to send it to
 candidates associated with smartlists associated with this campaign.
-To schedule a campaign, you need to send a POST request to '/v1/push-campaigns/{id}/schedule' endpoint with JSON data like this
+To schedule a campaign, you need to send a POST request to '/v1/push-campaigns/{id}/schedule' endpoint with JSON data given below.
-You need to specify a frequency which can be:
+You need to also specify a frequency which can be any of the following:
 - Frequencies:
     +  1 `(Once)`
     +  2 `(Daily)`